 We’ve all been there – you get a gift card you can’t use or simply don’t want.

-There is no reason to let unused gift cards collect dust in your wallet when it is so easy to cash for it right now.
+There is no reason to let unused gift cards collect dust in your wallet when it is so easy to cash for them right now.

 Where can I sell things to make extra money?